Braves snap Dodgers' 11-game winning streak

-LOS ANGELES -- Mike Foltynewicz threw 6 1/3 strong innings, Kurt Suzuki homered, and Freddie Freeman had two RBIs as the Atlanta Braves beat the Dodgers 6-3 on Thursday to snap Los Angeles' season-high, 11-game winning streak.
+Mike Foltynewicz threw 6 1/3 strong innings, Kurt Suzuki hit a two-run homer, and Freddie Freeman had two RBIs as Braves cooled off sizzling Los Angeles.

 The Dodgers lost for just the fifth time in 36 games.
 It was also only their second defeat in 20 games at Dodger Stadium.

+"It gives us a little more momentum for this weekend," Foltynewicz said.
+"The guys are excited because they played good and overall it was just a good team win.
+The offense set the tone by getting some early runs, and then I got away with mistakes here and there."

 Foltynewicz (8-5) surrendered three runs and six hits, struck out five and walked two.
-The right-hander, who began the season 0-4, won a career-high fifth consecutive decision in his first career outing against Los Angeles.
+The right-hander, who began the season 0-4, won his career-high fifth consecutive decision in his first career outing against Los Angeles.

 The Braves ended a five-game losing skid to the Dodgers.

+"It's a weird feeling," Dodgers manager Dave Roberts said about losing.
+"We need to start another streak tomorrow."

 Los Angeles starter Brandon McCarthy (6-4) didn't do much in his bid to remain in the rotation.
 For a fourth straight start, McCarthy didn't get a win.
-He gave up six runs and nine hits over four innings.
+He gave up season-high six runs and nine hits over four innings.
 He had five strikeouts and a walk.

 The Braves struck quickly, scoring twice in the first.
-Freeman squirted a single past Cody Bellinger at first base to send in Ender Inciarte for a 1-0 lead.
+Freeman squirted a single past first baseman Cody Bellinger to send in Ender Inciarte for a 1-0 lead.
 Inciarte had opened the game with a single.
-Matt Adams' double chased in Freeman.
+Matt Adams' double chased home Freeman.

 Los Angeles pulled within 2-1 in the bottom of the first when Bellinger collected his team-high 63rd RBI, driving in Corey Seager.
 A one-out double extended Seager's hitting streak to 10 games.